silverstripe-superchargers/cwp-watea-theme/README.md

     - 'themes/watea/dist/css/editor.css'
 ```

-THis will enable the editor.css file in the SIlverStripe CMS, allowing you to view your styling changes in realtime.
+This will enable the editor.css file in the SilverStripe CMS, allowing you to view your styling changes in realtime.